Iain-S/wizards-within/README.md

 1. The DrRacket SICP [support package](https://github.com/sicp-lang/sicp) may be required.
 1. Use `#lang sicp` at the top of any new .rkt file.

-## Notes
+## Organisation

-### General

-1. One file per chapter, or sub-chapter, seems to be a good compromise: if you try to fit more than that you get too many naming conflicts.
+One file per chapter, or sub-chapter, seems to be a good compromise: if you try to fit more than that you get too many naming conflicts.

-### Testing
+## Testing

-There is no (good) reason not to do TDD when working on the exercises.
-For me, this looks something like
+Doing TDD for the exercises can be done with some test helpers:

 ```scheme
 ; Exercise x.y: Try to write a Fibonacci function.